Nebula-Mechanica/psiphon-tun2socks/README.md

 7. If fail, remove default route and retry from step 4.
 Failure could mean that our Psiphon address have changed.

 8. If pressed Enter, cleanup and exit.

+**If it doesn't work, consider changing region and waiting for reconnect**